 We didn’t take our dining options lightly in Las Vegas, and were spoiled by some of the best meals we’ve had in years.
 Yes, the saying “World-Class” is overdone.
 And, yes, the places we ate in Vegas we’re exactly that: World-Class.

 On our first night in Las Vegas, we were treated to a cocktail tasting at Sage Bar.
-Our bartender, Robert Schultz, was an absolute wizard and crafted us some wicked drinks including everything from an ultra-girly drink made with Cotton Candy, to a classic “Old Fashioned”.
+Our bartender, Robert Schultz, was an absolute wizard and crafted us some wicked drinks including everything from an ultra-sweet drink made with Cotton Candy, to a classic “Old Fashioned”.
 It was fantastic, and I’d be lying if I said we weren’t more than a little bit tipsy when we left there.

 After our cocktails, we headed into the restaurant at Sage.
 We ordered steak, and didn’t hold back on the quality either.
-Tiffany had the Wagyu beef, and I went all out with a Kobe beef.
+My partner had the Wagyu beef, and I went all out with a Kobe beef.
 My steak was the best I’ve ever eaten, and yes I keep tabs on that sort of thing.
 The previous title holder for best steak I ever had was actually a Wagyu beef in Santiago, Chile at a place called “La Vaca Gorda”.
 Absolutely mouth-watering.
 I mean, this steak was butter.
 I can still taste it, and hope I never forget how delicious it was.

 On Saturday, we went down to a pizza joint in Aria called Five50.
 This is a great spot for lunch in Vegas.
 They have amazing New York-style pizza, and really well thought out cheese and meat platters, which hit the spot.
 But what really sold the place for me was the desert.
 They have gourmet milkshakes!
 We tested three of their milkshakes, one was a s’more, one was chocolate-mint, and the other some peanut butter shake that was garnished with bacon.
 It doesn’t get any better than that!